jaylayson/Robot/README.md

-#Robot that can be placed on a 4x4 grid.
+Robot that can be placed on a 4x4 grid.

-#PLACE X,Y,DIRECTION
+PLACE X,Y,DIRECTION

-#MOVE - move a tile the direction it's facing
+MOVE - move a tile the direction it's facing

-#LEFT - turn left
+LEFT - turn left

-#RIGHT - turn right
+RIGHT - turn right

-#REPORT - report status - axis and direciton
+REPORT - report status - axis and direciton

-#needs test cases - read from a file(?) simulate user input
-#clean up main(?)